What if LEGO took some inspiration from Pokémon GO?

 We had a nice chat about our concept with LEGO Poland, but they don’t decide on stuff like this.
 And so far we were unable to reach important people at LEGO’s HQ.
 If you work at LEGO and want to know more about our concept we would love to talk with you!
 Please contact me at: email@example.com (Also if you work at TT Games/Warner Bros.
 Interactive Entertainment, or at Niantic, or are a mobile games developer! :) Thanks!

 K2 Internet is a leading digital product design and communications agency in Poland.
 We develop digital services, apps and websites with a strong focus on user experience.
-We have a pleasure of working with the most amazing companies such as CD Projekt RED, Netflix, Uber, and many more.
+We have a pleasure of working with the most amazing companies such as CD Projekt RED, Netflix, IKEA, and many more.

 Thank you!
 If you enjoyed reading this, please hit ♡ and share! :)